 Crisis Care is a telephone information and counselling service for people in crisis needing urgent help, including those escaping domestic violence.
 It operates 24 hours, 7 days per week.
 When it is safe to do so you can contact Crisis Care by phoning them on (08) 9223 1111 or free call 1800 199 008.
 More information can be found at the Crisis Care website.

 The Women’s Domestic Violence Helpline provides support and counselling for women experiencing family and domestic violence.
 It is a state wide 24 hour service and can be reached on (08) 9223 1188 or free call 1800 007 339.
 More information can be found at the Department of Communities website.

-Department of Communities' Domestic Violence Help PageTOP
+Department of Communities’ Family and Domestic Violence Services and Resources PageTOP

 - CALD people

 - People of diverse sex, sexuality and gender; and

 - Aboriginal and Torres Strait Islander people

 - Children and young people

 Sexual Assault Resource CentreTOP

 The Sexual Assault Resource Centre provides a range of free services to people affected by sexual violence.
 The Centre can be contacted on (08) 6458 1828 or free call 1800 199 888.